Scaffolds and Generalized Integral Galois Module Structure: Comparison of definitions of scaffold

-The extensions treated in \cite{elder:sharp-crit} are of degree $p^2$ (and therefore abelian), and the Galois scaffolds considered in that paper satisfy (\ref{A-aug}) and (\ref{A-eub-shift}).
-In the elementary abelian case, they also satisfy (\ref{A-p-triv}), so they are $K[G]$-scaffolds of tolerance $\infty$ by Theorem \ref{app-thm}(i)(ii).
-In the cyclic case, the scaffolds satisfy $\Psi_1^p=\Psi_2$, $\Psi_2^p=0$ and \eqref{A-p-power} holds since $b_2>pb_1$.
-Thus again they are $K[G]$-scaffolds of some tolerance $\tol \geq 1$.
+So that we focus on those results in \cite{elder:sharp-crit} which are in neither \cite{elder:scaffold} nor \cite{byott:scaffold}, we restrict our discussion here to cyclic extensions of degree $p^2$.
+In any case, \cite{elder:sharp-crit} used the same definition of Galois scaffold as \cite{byott:scaffold}.
+The Galois scaffolds considered in \cite{elder:sharp-crit} satisfy (\ref{A-aug}) and (\ref{A-eub-shift}).
+The cyclic Galois scaffolds satisfy $\Psi_1^p=\Psi_2$, $\Psi_2^p=0$, and \eqref{A-p-power} holds since $b_2>p^2 b_1$.
+Thus again they are $K[G]$-scaffolds of some precision $\tol \geq 1$.
 (In fact $\tol = b_2-pb_1$.)
 These properties are used in \cite{elder:sharp-crit} to investigate the Galois module structure of the valuation ring in cyclic extensions of degree $p^2$ admitting a Galois scaffold.